Genivia/ugrep/README.md

   enable or disable the ugrep option.
 For example, pressing Alt-c enables option `-c` to count matches.
 Pressing Alt-c again disables `-c`.
 Options can be toggled with the Alt key while searching or when viewing the help screen.
-If Alt/Meta keys are not supported (e.g. X11 xterm), then press CTRL-O followed by the key corresponding to the option.
+If Alt/Meta keys are not working (e.g. X11 xterm), then press CTRL-O followed by the key corresponding to the option.
+Alt keys may work in xterm by adding `xterm*metaSendsEscape: true` to ~/.Xdefaults`.
 - Press Alt-g to enter or edit option `-g` file and directory matching globs, a comma-separated list of gitignore-style glob patterns.
 Presssing ESC returns control to the query pattern prompt (the globs are saved).
 When a glob is